 Quality and Outcomes Reporting

-The FSSA Office of Medicaid Policy and Planning conducts continuous quality improvement projects and contract oversight throughout the year.
+The FSSA Office of Medicaid Policy and Planning (OMPP) conducts continuous quality improvement projects and contract oversight throughout the year.
 This webpage contains high level descriptions of key quality improvement processes and links to various resources to help interested parties see how Indiana's Medicaid program is performing.

 OMPP contracts with four health insurance companies to deliver healthcare to more than a million Medicaid members.
 These companies are Anthem, CareSource, Managed Health Services and MDwise.
 Indiana has three managed care programs: the Healthy Indiana Plan, Hoosier Healthwise, and Hoosier Care Connect.